 More Democrats join wave of lawmakers calling on Biden to drop out of 2024 race

 Four House members — Reps.
 Jared Huffman of California, Marc Veasey of Texas, Chuy Garcia of Illinois and Mark Pocan of Wisconsin — issued a joint statement Friday calling on Mr. Biden to "pass the torch to a new generation of Democratic leaders."
 Sen. Martin Heinrich of New Mexico soon became the third Senate Democrat to urge Mr. Biden withdraw from the campaign.
 They were soon joined by Reps.
-Greg Landsman of Ohio, Zoe Lofgren of California and Betty McCollum of Minnesota.
+Greg Landsman of Ohio, Zoe Lofgren of California, Morgan McGarvey of Kentucky, Betty McCollum of Minnesota and Gabe Vasquez of New Mexico.

 Two of the representatives, Veasey and Garcia, are part of key caucuses on Capitol Hill whose support Mr. Biden has courted and held onto as he tries to quell concerns about his fitness for a second term.
-Veasey is a member of Congressional Black Caucus and Garcia is in the Congressional Hispanic Caucus.
+Veasey is a member of Congressional Black Caucus and Garcia and Vasquez are in the Congressional Hispanic Caucus.

 Mr. Biden met with both groups earlier this month and participated in an economic summit co-hosted by Congressional Black Caucus Chairman, Rep. Steven Horsford, in Nevada on Tuesday.
 The Congressional Hispanic Caucus' political arm, BOLD PAC, endorsed the president Friday morning.